BadIdeaFactory/corporate/documents/operating.md

 of Code and the branch is deleted.

-If a vote is final and fails, the Pull Request is closed without merge by the Keeper of Code and the branch is deleted.
+If a vote is final and fails, the Pull Request is closed without merge by the Secretary of Code and the branch is deleted.

 ### Voting Decisions